 - Other costs to keep the staff motivated

 This all boils down to a specific cost per sales rep that needs to be bared, every month, just to be able to close the deals.
 These costs do not consider any other costs or profit within the company.

 How to calculate the cost of B2B sales

 To get the cost per sales rep, summarize all sales and marketing costs and divide it by the number of sales reps in the team.

-Other metrics that are part of the cost of sales which can be valuable to identify are : Conversion rate between leads and deals, how many leads to different channels produce, how long does it takes in average for each sales rep to reach their targets, how many dials, calls and meetings do they need to reach their targets.
+Other metrics that are part of the cost of sales which can be valuable to identify are: conversion rate between leads and deals, how many leads do different channels produce, how long does it take in average for each sales rep to reach their targets, how many dials, calls and meetings do they need to reach their targets.

 How to calculate the customer acquisition cost and payback time

 When you know the cost per Sales rep then you need to find out some additional stats/numbers to be able to calculate your customer acquisition costs and payback time.
 This includes: